walmartlabs/concord-website/docs/plugins/concord.md

           color: "blue"
 ```

-The `instances` parameters allows spawning more than one copy of a
+The `instances` parameter allows spawning of more than one copy of a process.
-process.

-The IDs of the started processes will be stored as `${jobs}` array.
+The IDs of the started processes arestored as `${jobs}` array.

 ## Synchronous Execution

 By default all subprocesses are started asynchronously.
-To start a
+To start a process and
-process and wait for it completion use `sync` parameter:
+wait for it to complete, use `sync` parameter:

 ```yaml
 flows: